-The following visualization maps recent estimates of public expenditure, as share of national incomes, across the world.
+The following visualization maps recent estimates of central government expenditure, as share of national incomes, across the world.
 The data is published as part of the World Development Indicators and comes from the IMF.

-The most striking feature in this chart is the degree of heterogeneity between world regions.
+The most striking feature in the chart below is the degree of heterogeneity between world regions.
 Central governments in high-income countries – particularly those in Europe – tend to control a much larger share of national production than governments in low-income countries.

 In countries such as France, central government spending accounts for almost 50% of all national output.
 In Nigeria the corresponding figure is close to 6%.

 Although there are many missing observations, the data suggests that the first decade of the 21st century was characterized by a broad positive trend (the map is generally darker in 2010).
 You can explore more detailed country-specific time trends by selecting the ‘Chart’ tab, located on top of the map.

 The following visualization shows total public expenditure per capita, across all levels of government, for OECD countries.
 To allow for cross-country comparability, these estimates are expressed in current PPP US dollars.
 Some countries that are not members of the OECD, but that do report comparable statistics, are also included in this graph.